Andrewodwyer/City-Events-Blog/README.md

 #### Typography:
 - Font Bondoni Moda SC, Serif
-  - The choice of a serif over a more modern font was a not to the past, or an acknowledgment of Djangos start.
+  - The choice of a serif over a more modern font was a nod to the past, or an acknowledgment of Djangos start.
 The idea that news was initally printed in serif.

 ### Interaction